The USGS Water Science School

 Information and Data

-The bars that stand out most are the yellow ones -- water for electricity production.
-Electricity water use increased almost 500 percent from 1950 to 2005.
-(All 2005 water use information is from the report Estimated use of water in the United States in 2005.)
-Irrigation water use increased by about 43 percent—it takes more water to grow food for our increasing population.
+The bars that stand out most are the yellow ones -- freshwater for electricity production.
+Electricity water use increased almost 400 percent from 1950 to 2005, but dropped about 19 percent from 2005 to 2010.
+(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
+Irrigation water use increased by about 29 percent since 1950—it takes more water to grow food for our increasing population.
 Notice how after 1980 water use started to decrease a bit, possibly due to the Nation making more use of water-conservation measures.
 The purple public-supply boxes are important.
 Notice how they continue on an uptrend.
 Public-supply water (water withdrawn by the local county and city water departments and delivered to homes and businesses) goes to serve the Nation's normal water uses, such as supplying industries, restaurants, and homes with water.
 The Nation's ever-increasing population demands ever-increasing supplies of water.

 Groundwater is vitally important in supplying water for our Nation's everyday water needs, with the most significant use being for irrigation and public water supply.
-Since 1950, the groundwater portion of total water withdrawals in the United States has remained at about 20 percent.
+Since 1950, the groundwater portion of total water withdrawals in the United States has remained at about 20 percent, except in 2010, where groundwater constituted about 22% of the Nation's water withdrawals.
 The vast amount of groundwater used is freshwater, with a small amount of saline water going to mining uses.
 Groundwater is used to irrigate crops and supply homes, businesses, and industries with water.